jdittrich/userNeedResearchBook/text/findPeople.md

 ## Who are possible participants?

-The participants in your research need to be similar to the future users of your final product.
-If you plan to create an app for people to create bibliographies it makes sense that the participants are students or researchers.
-If you plan to design a skateboard try to find people who skate.
-The point is: you need to make up your mind who might give you the information about the how and why of the activities you want to support with your product.

-When selecting possible participants, I recommend doing a check based on (assumed) user behavior.
-Ask yourself: Are the people that may participate in your research likely to…

-- …do the tasks the people do who should use your final product?
-- …have similar problems?
-- …have similar motivations?

-I assume that you don't have the money to employ a recruiting agency to get your participants.
-Thus, you will need to find and ask them yourself.
+If you design an app for people to create bibliographies and you can only get some bachelor and masters students, but no professors, your results will still reveal a lot about the processes of creating bibliographies.
+The student’s motivation is probably writing final term papers and the professors would like to write journal papers.
+This is a possible difference.
+But as long as you aware of it, you are probably fine.
+But if you want to design a skateboard and the only participants you can get are all elderly people who enjoy hiking, you are in trouble (if you find elderly people who enjoy skating, go for it).

+## Make compromises, if needed

-Especially if you are on your own you may need to compromise and do research with participants that don't match your intended users exactly.
+Especially if you are on your own, you may need to compromise and do research with participants that don't match your intended users exactly.
 When doing this, keep in mind to check for similarity of tasks, problems and motivations.
 These checks don't ensure that the participants are exactly the ones who may use your final product.
 But you can be rather sure that they can tell you something that is of interest for you.
 If you design an app for people to create bibliographies and you can only get some bachelor and masters students, but no professors, your results will still reveal a lot about the processes of creating bibliographies.
 The student’s motivation is probably writing final term papers and the professors would like to write journal papers.
 This is a possible difference.
-But as long as you aware of it, you are probably fine.
-But if you want to design a skateboard and the only participants you can get are all elderly people who enjoy hiking, you are in trouble  (if you find elderly people who enjoy skating, go for it).
+But as long as you aware of it, you can still get a lot of value of the research.

 ## How can I find participants?

+I assume that you don't have the money to employ a recruiting agency to get your participants.
+Thus, you will need to find and ask them yourself.
 Think of methods to make possible participants aware of your research and the possibility to participate.
 For example, participants could be found among

 - Employees of other departments
 - Friends and family